ios-xr/pipeline-kafka/README.md

 ## Automated Docker image Build

-The Dockerfile in the roor of the github directory is used to automatically build Docker images for pipeline-kafka on Dockerhub here: <https://hub.docker.com/r/akshshar/pipeline-kafka/>
+The Dockerfile in the root of the github directory is used to automatically build Docker images for pipeline-kafka on Dockerhub here: <https://hub.docker.com/r/akshshar/pipeline-kafka/>

 This docker image can be pulled by issuing: